jaumefapa/tech-challenge-cofi/README.md

 - Unit testing for each class
 - Integration to check how the three classes work together

-Finally, I have added some folders without files to give a sense of how I would set up a layered architecture for the backend.
+Finally, I would set up a layered architecture for the backend following this structure: src
+│ app.js # App entry point
+└───api # Express route controllers for all the endpoints of the app └───config # Environment variables and configuration related stuff └───models # Database models
+└───services # All the business logic is here └───types # Type declaration files (d.ts) for Typescript

 NOTE1: there's no products.json or any sort of database.
 NOTE2: I have not worked with Git commits despite I usually do it :)